group cheering

 Culture; Environment; Heritage; Recreation, Health, and Human Services.

 The Municipal Community Grants are financial or in-kind assistance that support Community Organizations providing programs, services or activities that enhance the quality of life for Prince Edward County residents.
-The Municipal Community Grants Program is made possible through funding from the County of Prince Edward in partnership with The County Foundation (TCF) who administers the program.

 Seeking In-Kind Support